 Concepts

-Data-centricity is an approach that prioritizes the management, integrity, and flow of data at the core of machine learning deployment.
+Data-centricity is an approach that puts the management, integrity, and flow of data at the core of machine learning deployment.
 Rather than focusing solely on models, this approach ensures that data quality, consistency, and adaptability drive successful ML operations.
-In Seldon Core 2, data-centricity is embedded in every stage of the inference workflow, enabling scalable, real-time, and standardized model serving.
+In Seldon Core 2, data-centricity is embedded in every stage of the inference workflow.

 Key Principle